 Extend your arms upward with your chest open (your heart turned to God) and offer praise to the God who knows you as you are because he has created you and redeems you through his Son Jesus Christ.
 Begin with Psalm 103:1, “Bless the Lord, O my soul, and all that is within me bless his holy name.”

 Then, still standing with arms extended outward, palms facing up, from Psalm 136:1 say, “Give thanks to the Lord for he is good; for his mercy endures forever.”
 Thank God for your life, your body, your health, your family and friends, the wonders of God’s creation.

 If you had lustful fantasies while masturbating, or if your fantasies were lurid enough to be disturbing, kneel down and pray this verse from Psalm 51:10, “Create in me a clean heart, O God, and put a new and right spirit within me.”

 Then, kneeling, pray for God’s guidance in all you do during the day.
-Then close with the Lord’s Prayer (Our Father).
+Close with the Lord’s Prayer (Our Father).

 Let me anticipate some of your questions.
 “Why would I do this?” you might ask.
 Because you’ve used your body for your pleasure; now use it also for God’s glory.
 St. Paul said, “Do you not know that your body is a temple of the Holy Spirit within you, which you have from God, and that you are not your own?
 You were bought with a price: therefore glorify God in your body” (1 Corinthians 6:19-20 NRSV).

 Why have such a formal prayer?
-Because our relationship with God is not casual; formality is required in the Pauline image of the slave serving the master (“you are not your own; you were bought with a price”).
+Because our relationship with God is not casual; formality is required in St. Paul’s image of the slave serving the master (“you are not your own; you were bought with a price”).